 - (6) (7) (8) (9) (10) unique numbering per divisions

 For example, in KSAS, the fund 1011521000 has been assigned to “General Funds Faculty Salary.”
-Of this 10-digit number, 10 identifies it as General Operating Funds; 115 identifies it as residing in the School of Arts and Sciences; 21000 identifies it as residing in the 21000-24000 class of faculty funds.
+Of this 10-digit number, 10 identifies it as general operating funds; 115 identifies it as residing in the School of Arts and Sciences business area; 21000 identifies it as residing in the 21000-24000 class of faculty funds.

-The twenty-one fund types that are used at Johns Hopkins University are:
+The fund types that are used at Johns Hopkins University are: